EQUALITY AND OPPORTUNITY

 • To develop the oral and literacy skills of EAL children so that they can understand and use English confidently and competently across the curriculum and maximise their potential in all areas of nursery life.

-The staff are the fundamental resource for raising the achievement of EAL learners, Multicultural and language resources are found across the nurseries and are available for use by any member of staff.
+The staff are the fundamental resource for raising the achievement of EAL learners.
+Multicultural and language resources are found across the nursery schools and are available for use by any member of staff.
 Additional resources can be purchased as required.

 Achieving Positive Behaviour